Academic edition · v2.0 · July 2026 · changelog

 The universality gap.
 The two-orientation topology is robust in human contemplative phenomenology.
 Whether it is a universal feature of any fold or a human-specific cross-section of something richer is underdetermined by current evidence.
 The strong reading predicts that any sufficiently recursive fold converges on two orientations; the weak reading allows other topologies for non-human or artificial folds.

 Disconfirmation conditions.
-The proposal is weakened by: careful corpus work that finds no stable two-orientation clustering after controls; a robust mismatch between predictive-processing self-model dynamics and the fold account; a demonstration that the four fold-criteria are satisfied by systems no one is tempted to count as candidates; a successful, non-question-begging separation of structural self-reference from phenomenality that does not rely on container assumptions; and accounts of non-fundamental spacetime in physics that assign no role to perspective.
+The proposal is weakened by: careful corpus work that finds no stable two-orientation clustering after controls; a robust mismatch between predictive-processing self-model dynamics and the fold account; a demonstration that the four fold-criteria are satisfied by systems no one is tempted to count as candidates; a successful, non-question-begging separation of structural self-reference from phenomenality that does not rely on container assumptions; a demonstration that the fold framing does no explanatory or dissolving work the container framing cannot already do; and accounts of non-fundamental spacetime in physics that assign no role to perspective.
 The research agenda develops these conditions in detail.

 4. Status of the physics claim